-- a. the originator's entire (and not partial) interests in the assets are transferred to the issuer by way of an absolute assignment, rather than by an assignment by way of security; - b. the assignment must be in writing and signed by the originator; - the subject assets must not be restricted or prohibited in respect of such transfer, whether contractually or legally; and - d. the obligor of the subject assets (eg, the borrower of the loans) must be notified of such transfer.
+- a. the originator's entire (and not partial) interests in the assets are transferred to the issuer by way of an absolute assignment, rather than by an assignment by way of security; - b. the assignment must be in writing and signed by the originator; - c. the subject assets must not be restricted or prohibited in respect of such transfer, whether contractually or legally; and - d. the obligor of the subject assets (eg, the borrower of the loans) must be notified of such transfer.

 If an assignment fails to meet any of the above conditions, it would still be enforceable but instead would be an equitable assignment until such time as it does satisfy all these conditions.
 In particular, if the original obligor has not been notified of the transfer, although the transfer would not be ineffective solely because of such failure of notification, in the event of default by the obligor, the issuer (being the buyer of the assets) will not be able to enforce its rights directly against the obligor.
 Rather, the issuer would be required to join the originator in the proceedings against the obligor by adding the name of the originator as a claimant to any claim against the obligor.
+In practice, the issuer (as seller) is often required to pre-sign a Seller Power of Attorney, forming part of a Financing Receivables Purchase Agreement, granting powers to the SPV (as buyer) and/or the Security Trustee to serve notices on the underlying debtors or obligors where there are events of defaults, to facilitate direct enforcement against such underlying obligors.